neurosnap/cofx/README.md

 ## Why?

+Maintaining side-effects, especially IO, are difficult to write in javascript.
+They are asynchronous, they require effort to prevent callback hell, and they can be difficult to test.

+This library leverages the power of generators to help control the flow of side-effects as well as create a platform to easily test those side-effects.
+The key feature of this library is to describe those side-effects as data.

-Instead of a generator activating side-effects (e.g. making HTTP requests) it instead yields data objects that represent how side-effects ought to be executed.
+Instead of a generator activating side-effects (e.g. making HTTP requests) it yields data objects that represent how side-effects ought to be executed.

 Effectively this makes testing side-effects as easy as checking that each step in a generator returns the proper data structure.
 Because we are leveraging generators